publicdigital/cds-jobs/_posts/productmanager.md

 <h3 id="head">Head of Product Management (CS-05)</h3>

-The Head of Product Management role is an similar to the Principle Product Manager role with the addition of people management.
+The Head of Product Management role is similar to the Principle Product Manager role with the addition of people management.

+<strong class="note">You could probably leave out the "head of" role entirely, since very few folks will be in this position / it's not on that you can be promoted into without a vacancy.</strong>